Vibemiko/obudpst/README.md

 time, and status feedback messages are sent periodically in the opposite direction.

-## ⚠️ Critical Notice: Binary Bug Warning
+## Critical Notice: Binary Bug Warning (IPv4 Only)

-If you experience tests that consistently fail after **exactly 6 seconds** (6 intervals) regardless of requested duration, your UDPST binary has a known bug.
+If you experience **IPv4** tests that consistently fail after **exactly 6 seconds** (6 intervals) regardless of requested duration, your UDPST binary has a known bug.
 This issue is identified by:

 - Build date in the future (e.g., "Feb 2026" when current year is 2024/2025)
 - Tests stop after collecting exactly 6 intervals of valid data
 - Error "Minimum required connections unavailable" despite correct network configuration
 - Identical behavior in both CLI and Web GUI
+- **IPv6 tests are NOT affected** and complete all requested intervals successfully

+**Workaround**: Use IPv6 mode for full test duration.
+The Web GUI supports both IPv4 and IPv6 test modes.

 **Solution**: Obtain a stable UDPST binary with a past build date and stable version number.

-📖 **See [TROUBLESHOOTING_UDPST_BINARY.md](./TROUBLESHOOTING_UDPST_BINARY.md) for complete diagnosis and solutions.**
+See [TROUBLESHOOTING_UDPST_BINARY.md](./TROUBLESHOOTING_UDPST_BINARY.md) for complete diagnosis and solutions.

 For upstream tests, the feedback messages from the server(s) instruct the client on how it should adjust its transmission rate based on the presence or absence